 I remember the first time I made homemade dark chocolate truffles for Valentine’s Day many years ago.
 I went in thinking this has to be difficult.
 I mean chocolate truffles…fancy gourmet am I right?
 Boy was I wrong.
 So wrong.
 Chocolate truffles are so easy!
 And let’s also mention fun, because you can customize them however you want.
 I’m a big fan of variety in my life, especially when variety shows up in chocolate form.

-When it comes to truffles, you are essentially making a ganache – simply combining dark chocolate and heavy cream together.
-And then once it’s chilled you can scoop and roll.
-And then it’s a fun game of what topping do you want?
+When it comes to this homemade truffles recipe, you are essentially making a ganache – simply combining dark chocolate and heavy cream together.

 To make a firm ganache that can be turned into a chocolate truffle you want to use a 2:1 ratio of chocolate to cream.
 Basically twice as much chocolate to cream so it makes a thick chocolate mixture that after refrigerating can be shaped into truffles.